mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-identities.md

 Users and service accounts can be added to a Company with specific Project and Environment roles from the Project settings Area.

 :::note
-This is a useful shortcut for Company Owners that want to directly add users and service accounts to their Company with specific permissions on a particular Project, without having to navigate to the respective portals
+This is a useful shortcut for Company Owners that want to directly add users and service accounts to their Company with specific permissions on a particular Project, without having to navigate to the respective portals.
 :::

 #### Adding a user

-The Company Owner can add a new user to a Company by pressing the *Add user* button in the Identities section of the Project settings Area.
+The Company Owner can add a new user to a Company by pressing the *Add user* button in the IAM portal inside the Project settings Area.
 Here, the user can be assigned a Company role and additional roles on the specific Project and its Runtime Environments.
 The user invitation process will also require the invited user email to be provided.

 <div style={{display: 'flex', justifyContent: 'center'}}>
   <div style={{display: 'flex', width: '600px'}}>